resourced/resourced.github.io/content-docs/installation-docs.md

 * Run `mkdocs serve` to start a local server for viewing your changes.

-* Run `mkdocs build --clean` to make sure every page is generated correctly.
+* Run `mkdocs build --clean` before commiting to git.

 * If you are adding a new page, don't forget to update `mkdocs.yml: pages:` array.